Become a peer mentor

 To apply, you should:

-- ✔ Have at least a year’s experience of living with paralysis, or caregiving
+- ✔ Have at least a year’s experience of living with paralysis or as a family member or caregiver of someone living with paralysis

 - ✔ Have the time to volunteer in the program